Top

 Lab‑Grown Bodies Life Insurance Denials

 Advances in biotechnology and neuroscience may one day allow humans to transfer consciousness into cloned or lab‑grown bodies.
-This raises profound legal and ethical questions, especially for life insurance.
+This possibility raises profound legal and ethical questions, especially for life insurance.
 If the original biological body dies but consciousness continues in a clone, does the death trigger a payout?
 Families may face unprecedented disputes, and the larger issue is whether insurers exploit identity and biology to deny claims.
-If you need legal guidance for denied life insurance claims in the United States call us.
+Read our Denied AD&D Fact Sheet.

 The Risks of Consciousness Transfer